Uber One Membership Is Your Ticket to Cheaper Rides and Food Delivery

 You may have heard of Uber Rewards, a loyalty program that comes with its own perks, but it’s important to note that this is different from Uber Pass.

-Unlike Uber Pass, Uber Rewards is free to join.
-Open the Uber app to get started; you’ll find the Uber Rewards link right above Uber Pass.
+Unlike Uber One, Uber Rewards is free to join.
+Open the Uber app, tap over to your Account and find the button to join near the top.

 There are four levels of Uber Rewards.
 You level up by taking more and longer rides.